vercel/platforms/README.md

 # Segtrace
-An open source alternative to Branch & Appsflyer.
+An open source alternative to Branch & Appsflyer (Alpha).

 ## Commands
 ```